HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       GROUP BY YEAR(`date`) ;
 -- Covid-19 period, the number of bikes sold lightly decreased compared to that of other years, which ranked the year of 2021, 2022 and 2023 at the 8th, 9th and 10th, respectively.

--- 4. Which states have the highest sales performance?
+-- 4. WHICH STATES HAVE THE HIGHEST SALES PERFORMANCE?
       SELECT state,
              SUM(revenue) AS Total_revenue,
              SUM(profit) AS Total_Profit